Clik here to hear the .vav sound of laughing kookaburra

 The limit on number of sounds was similarly restricting, but I had

-managed to put in some sounds that are peculiar to golfing experience in
+managed to put in some sounds that are peculiar to golfing experience

 the Aussieland.
 If you find the sound of laughing kookaburras on the